pantheon-systems/documentation/source/content/traffic-limits.md

 **Exclusions**.
 The traffic measurement model above describes those interactions specifically excluded.
 Inherent in our model is customer feedback.
 [Contact support](/support) to request that Pantheon consider additional exclusions if you experience issues with your site and any of the following:

 - **Static Assets**: Static requests (images, PDFs, CSS, JS, etc) are not included in traffic metrics reporting on the Site Dashboard.
-Under regular CMS use cases, these supporting requests to render HTML pages for users with browsers are not a concern.
+Under regular CMS use cases, these requests supporting requests to render HTML pages for users with browsers do not count as additional visits.
 - **Excessive Bandwidth Usage**: Individual sites consuming excessive bandwidth may be contacted separately by Pantheon for monitoring and actions required to address any plan abuse.
 - **404 and Other Client Errors**: Pantheon only counts pages returned with [200-level](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success) HTTP response codes in traffic metrics.
 The platform does not count "redirects" which are returned as [300-level](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#3xx_Redirection) responses, and "client errors," which are returned as [400-level](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) responses, as part of plan traffic limits.
 - **Bots and Crawlers**: